 - c) Risk Monitoring: Bank monitors and controls its risk, using various internal and regulatory risk limits for trading book which are set based on economic scenario, business strategy, management experience and Bank's risk appetite.
 Rate scan is carried out to ensure that transactions are executed and revalued at prevailing market rates. - d) Risk Reporting: Mid Office monitors treasury operations on day to day basis.
-A daily report is placed to Chief Risk Officer.
+A daily report is placed to Head of the Risk Management Department, Monthly basis (First fortnight) to ED/MD & CEO and on monthly basis (Last Fortnight) to ALCO.
 Capital charge on account of Market Risk is computed and reported to ALCO and Board on quarterly basis.
 Stress testing is done for assessing market risk as per framework prescribed in Stress Test Policy and reported to ALCO on Quarterly basis.